Adobe-Marketing-Cloud/Summit2018/exercise4/README.md

  1. Login to crx/de (http://localhost:4502/crx/de/index.jsp)
  2. Navigate to /apps/dam/gui/coral/components/admin/contentrenderer/card/asset/propertyList.jsp
- 3. At line 115, add the following line:
+ 3. Search for `<!-- Lab 729 insert line here -->`, replace it with the following line:
  `<coral-card-property title="versioninfo">Version: <%= versionlabel %></coral-card-property>`
  4. Save the changes, and see the displayed version info on the Assets-card